-MC/ServiceGuard, ServiceGuard OPS Edition and ServiceGuard Manager are products of Hewlett-Packard Company, and all are protected by copyright.
+MC/ServiceGuard, ServiceGuard OPS Edition, ServiceGuard Extension for RAC, and ServiceGuard Manager are products of Hewlett-Packard Development Company, L. P., and all are protected by copyright.

 Corporate Offices:

 '''

 Hewlett-Packard Co.

 3000 Hanover St.

 Palo Alto, CA 94304

 '''

 Use, duplication or disclosure by the U.S. Government Department of Defense is subject to restrictions as set forth in paragraph (b)(3)(ii) of the Rights in Technical Data and Software clause in FAR 52.227-7013.